isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 "unspecified" in the database.
 The DHCP server will use the global values for unspecified parameters or, if the global values are not specified, the default values will be used.

+The `server-tags` list is mandatory for this command and it must include one or more server tags.
+As a result the shared network is associated with all listed servers.
+The shared network may be associated with all servers connecting to the database when the keyword "all" is included.

 .. note::